New Zealand foreshore and seabed controversy: Announcement of repeal

-On 14 June 2010, Prime Minister John Key announced that he would be proposing the repeal of the Act.
-The replacement Marine and Coastal Area (Takutai Moana) Act, proposed in late 2010, in turn created opposition from both sides.
-Some Maori argued that the bill was a fraud as essentially no Maori groups would meet the test for increased rights to the foreshore, while others, such as the Coastal Coalition, felt that the bill risks free access to coastal areas for a large part of New Zealanders.
+On 14 June 2010, Prime Minister John Key announced that he would be proposing the repeal of the act.
+The replacement Marine and Coastal Area (Takutai Moana) Act 2011 in turn created opposition from both sides.
+Some Māori argued that the bill was a fraud as essentially no Māori groups would meet the test for increased rights to the foreshore, while others, such as the Coastal Coalition, felt that the bill risks free access to coastal areas for a large part of New Zealanders.